TomaszOrda/advent-of-code-2024/README.md

 A record of my solutions for 2024 [Advent Of Code](https://adventofcode.com/ "AoC").

 Solutions for each day and task are in separate files.
-Sumbmited (unoptimized) solutions are placed in a folder named old (soon to be added).
+Sumbmited (unoptimized) solutions are placed in a folder named old.

 To run the solution input name of the file in mod_day_and_task! macro inside main.rs.